moi24py/temperature-alert/README.md

 Please, try again.
 The only accepted values are: "above" and "below".
 ```

-An API request is made to get the city weather, if it is not successful it raises an error and exits the program
+An API request is made to get the city weather, if it is not successful it raises an error and exits the program.
 ```
 Sorry, cannot retrieve weather data.
 Exiting now.
 ```